dfinity/dre-airflow/README.md

 * Pipeline has to use the exact same version of Python that the Airflow container does -- possibly necessarily the same container itself!
 The Airflow containers use an ancient version of Python.
+We have set up the container with tag 2.6.2-python3.10 to be used for our prod setup.

 ## Local development environment setup